Kedarnath: 2013 flash floods

 The rescue operation resulted in more than 100,000 people being airlifted with the help of mainly the Private Helicopter Operators, who began the rescue mission voluntarily without any clear directives from the State Government or the Ministry of Defence.
 The Indian Army and Indian Air Force helicopters arrived much after the Private Helicopter Operators had already begun the massive air-rescue mission.
-Dare-devil helicopter pilots, mostly ex-Indian Air Force and Ex-Army Aviation officers, flew relentlessly.
-Capt.
-Unni Krishnan from Prabhatam Aviation & Capt.
-Bhatnagar from Premair were few such outstanding pilots who landed at the Sh.
-Kedarnath Ji right-ridge at dusk hours - 1910hrs (almost 35 minutes after 'sunset') to pick-up the 'last' batch of survivors for the day.
-The NDRF represented by a commandant, and another junior officer arrived at the 'right-ridge' of the town bordering the Mandakini River, unprepared with a malfunctioning satellite phone.
-However, the next day, they brought in more men and supplies.
-The first Indian Army officer to arrive at the Sh.
-Kedarnath Ji 'right-ridge' was a Captain from the Assam Rifles Regiment.
-He single-handedly displayed exemplary courage in rescuing many survivors by climbing up steep slopes and fractures along the Rambara ridge-line.
-The Indian Army later launched a massive rescue effort with thousands of its brave-heart men and vital equipment.
-The Indo-Tibetan Border Police and the reserve battalions of the Uttarakhand Police displayed outstanding courage in the rescue mission.
+The NDRF represented by a commandant, and another junior officer arrived at the 'right-ridge' of the town bordering the Mandakini River with more men and supplies being brought in the next day.
+The Indian Army later launched a massive rescue effort.
 A Eurocopter AS350 B3 helicopter, each, of the private helicopter operators - Prabhatam Aviation & Simm Samm Aviation, were lost during the rescue mission without any reported casualties.
-An Indian Air Force helicopter (Mi 17) also crashed during this exercise, killing all 20 people on board (all of them were soldiers involved in relief and rescue work).
+An Indian Air Force helicopter (Mil Mi-17) also crashed, killing all 20 people on board (all of them were soldiers involved in relief and rescue work).
 The Air Force dropped logs to build pyres for mass cremations of the victims.
 It was reported that previously uncollected bodies were still being found one year after the tragedy.